ccoenraets/phonegap-workshop/readme.md

     }
     ```

-3. Modify findByName() to use the employeeLiTpl template
+3. Modify findByName() to use the employeeLiTpl template instead of the inlined HTML:

     ```javascript
     findByName: function() {